Trail Alert for Copper Mine Falls Trail:

-The major storms which impacted this area over the winter have caused significant damage to this trail.
-A large section leading to the falls has been washed out and is no longer passable.
-OBIEC intends to work to restore this popular trail, but as a non-profit volunteer organization funded by donations, we cannot set a timescale as to the repairs.
+The major storms which impacted this area over the winter of 2017/18 caused significant damage to this trail.
+A large section leading to the falls was washed out.
+We have worked to restore access to this popular trail, but as a non-profit volunteer organization funded by donations, we have not yet been able to finish the repairs to the previous condition.
 We apologize for any inconvenience.

 The Cape Blow Me Down Trail (previously known as the Copper Mine to Cape Trail) ascends 650 metres from the large parking area to the